sewaneedata/wellbeing/Data Dictionary.md

    </td>
    <td>What activities do you currently participate in at your school?
 (Select all that apply
    </td>
-   <td>1=Academic or pre-professional organization
+   <td>1 = Academic or pre-professional organization
 <p>
-2=Athletics (club)
+2 = Athletics (club)
 <p>
-3=Athletics (intercollegiate
+3 = Athletics (intercollegiate
 <p>
 varsity)
 <p>
-4=Athletics (intramural)
+4 = Athletics (intramural)
 <p>
-5=Community service
+5 = Community service
 <p>
-6=Cultural or racial organization
+6 = Cultural or racial organization
 <p>
-7=Dance
+7 = Dance
 <p>
-8=Fraternity or sorority
+8 = Fraternity or sorority
 <p>
-9=Gender or sexuality organization
+9 = Gender or sexuality organization
 <p>
-10=Government or politics (including student government)
+10 = Government or politics (including student government)
 <p>
-11=Health and wellness organization
+11 = Health and wellness organization
 <p>
-12=Media or publications
+12 = Media or publications
 <p>
-13=Music or drama
+13 = Music or drama
 <p>
-14=Religious organization
+14 = Religious organization
    </td>
   </tr>
   <tr>